alexthiery/10x_neural_tube/README.md

 #
 ## Analysis pre-requisites

-The pipeline is run using [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation) and [Docker](https://docs.docker.com/get-docker/) to ensure reproducibility.
+The pipeline is run using  to ensure reproducibility.

 To re-run the analysis, first you need to [download](https://github.com/alexthiery/10x_neural_tube/archive/master.zip) this repository.